stevedylandev/openzeppelin-community-contracts/README.md

 [![Forum](https://img.shields.io/badge/forum-%F0%9F%92%AC-yellow)](https://docs.openzeppelin.com/contracts)

 > [!IMPORTANT]
-> This repository includes experimental code that has not been audited and may introduce breaking changes at any time.
+> This repository includes community-curated and experimental code that has not been audited and may introduce breaking changes at any time.
 We recommend
 > reviewing the [Security](#security) section before using any code from this repository.

 ## Overview